A product skill pack for Claude Code

 /pm setup Generates a CLAUDE.md for your product team from team norms, domain, and ways of working.

 /pm brief An audience-aware brief from a feature description, design, or screenshot.
-Asks who it is for, then writes it structured, gap-free, and slop-tested.
+Asks who it is for, then writes it structured and slop-tested.

 /pm spec A full product specification: success metrics, risks, rollout plan, and what is explicitly out of scope.